 We celebrate the memorial of our redemption in this sacrifice of praise and thanksgiving, and recalling his death, resurrection, and ascension, we offer you these gifts.
-Eucharistic Prayer A from the Book of Common Prayer, p.
-361.

 Sanctify them by your Holy Spirit to be for your people the holy food and drink of new and unending life in Christ.